Custom Decoders

 A port's Custom Decoder configuration consists of five pieces:

-- The display name (filename without
+• The display name (filename without .py).

-DECODER_MYNAMEvalue from the script's first line. - The full script text.
+• The DECODER_MYNAME value from the script's first line.

-- The parameter values, as JSON.
+• The parameter values, as JSON.

-- An enabled flag.
+• An enabled flag.

 Authoring a Custom Decoder